Clemapfel/jluna/docs/manual.md

 #### Creating a Thin Wrapper Around Already Existing Data

 In high-performance applications, we often do not have enough RAM to have two of the same array in memory at the same time.
 To address this, the `unsafe` library provides a function that creates a *thin wrapper* around already existing data.
 A thin wrapper is an array whose data does not belong to it.
-Its data pointer points to valid data, however the data is not inlined or managed by the array.
+Its data pointer points to valid data, however, the data is not inlined or managed by the array.
 If the array goes out of scope, the data remains.
 If the data goes out of scope, the array will segfault on access.
 The user is responsible for preventing the latter.

 Similarly to `new_array`, `new_array_from_data` takes Rank + 2 elements: